 In 2016, the world’s most watched game dropped its tradition of naming each game with roman numbers.
 The 50th edition of the NFL Championship final was simply named Super Bowl 50, instead of Super Bowl L. However, the league re-entered the roman numbers for the 2017 and 2018 editions, and there are no plans to drop them again – clearly, there’s meaning in the numerals.

 Y – Youniverse

 Marketing – and thus sports marketing – actions have progressively moved in the “you” direction, with services and communications becoming more and more personal and different versions being serviced to single users, for a more individual and personal experience.
 Providing fans and customers with personalised and relevant content is the future not only of marketing, but of all entertainment.
 Take note.

 Z – Generation Z

-Generation Z – people born from 1995 onwards – should be taken very seriously by marketers around the world.
+Generation Z – people born from 1995 onwards – should be taken very seriously by sports marketers around the world.
 Contrary to its predecessors (hi there, millennials) Gen Z has totally different media consumption habits and cultural paradigms.
 For instance, Gen Z does not like Facebook, prefers cool products over cool experiences, and is less creative and yet more business-oriented.
 Needless to say, lots of marketing frameworks will have to change in order to get these new customers, fans and followers onboard.
 So, are you ready for Gen Z…?